kcrary/istari/docs/typechecking.md

   make its arguments explicit.

-  If the argument is not just implicit but **invisible** (*i.e.,* arising from `intersect`, `foralltp`, or `guard`), it cannot be made explicit using a tick.
+  If the argument is not just implicit but **invisible** (*i.e.,* arising from `intersect`, `iforall`, `foralltp`, or `guard`), it cannot be made explicit using a tick.
 In such cases, one can supply the argument using *visibilized application*.
 For example, if:

       f : intersect (i : level) .
 A